jjhbriggs/neurocaas_frontend/docs/source/project.rst

 Website
 -------
-This Website and documentation are currently under development.
+The NeuroCAAS website and documentation are part of the NeuroCAAS project, and are currently under development.
+This website is powered by django.
+Currently, only the :ref:`Account` app of this website is documented, however more will be documented soon.

 NeuroCAAS
 ---------